alexhunsley/libre-method-json-place-notation/README.md

 Please note that the script filters out all false methods.
 If you'd like to keep those, please see the comment in `process.sh` on how to do that.

-CSV data note: The order of fields in the CSV will not change; any new fields would appear at the end.
+CSV data note: The order of fields in the CSV will not change over time; any new fields in the source data would appear after the existing fields.

+The identity field in the data comes from Tony Smith's database, and its use is recommended over concocting your own identity.

 # I just want the data!